-This is our March 2020 Santa Clara County probate property sales activity report.
+This is our probate property sales activity report in Santa Clara County in March 2020.
 The data consists of properties sold in probate and homes sold in trusts.
 There were no conservatorship sales in the month of March.

 There is a legal process an executor and administrator must follow to administer an estate.
 The process includes, among many other things, how to sell a probate property.

 This report is comprised of statistical data from March 1, 2020, through March 31, 2020, extracted from MLS Listings “MLS” as of April 1, 2020.

 The data includes single-family homes, condominiums, and townhouses and may not include “off-market” sales.
 An “off-market” sale is when the property is sold without listing on the Multiple Listing Service.

 Probate Property Sales in Santa Clara County in March 2020